avnerkantor/RaceDesigner/README.md

+# Race Designer

+**My first data journalism app (2013).**
-**Race Designer** is interactive graph convenient tool for design race plan.
+Race Designer is an interactive tool for planning and visualizing your race strategy.

-The graph has two unique features:
+## Features
-1) It provides the elapsed time for every kilometer so that you can monitor progress during your race.
+- 📏 **Per-kilometer breakdown** – shows elapsed time for every kilometer so you can monitor progress throughout the race.
-2) It incorporates a "split" pacing feature.

-#####Programming issues
-Although there are several JavaScript chart library I could not find one that enables resizing chart's bar.
-The solution I found was to use JavaScript UI library like [jQuery UI] (http://jqueryui.com/) or CSS3.
-This is not a perfect solustion bcause you need to build the chart by yourself.
+- ⏱ **Split pacing mode** – lets you experiment with different pacing strategies to optimize performance.

+## Technical Notes
+While many JavaScript chart libraries exist, I couldn’t find one that allowed **resizing a chart’s bars** out of the box.
+To solve this, I used a JavaScript UI library ([jQuery UI](http://jqueryui.com/)) and CSS3.
+This approach isn’t perfect—you need to build the chart manually—but it provides the flexibility to implement interactive resizing.